Ivan Rabb

-Ivan Charles Rabb Jr. (born February 4, 1997) is an American professional basketball player who last played for the Delaware Blue Coats of the NBA G League.
+Ivan Charles Rabb Jr. (born February 4, 1997) is an American former professional basketball player.
 He played college basketball for the California Golden Bears.
 Growing up in California, he was named the top high school player in the state as a senior in 2015.
 He also received national recognition as an All-American.
 As a freshman with the Golden Bears, Rabb earned second-team all-conference honors in the Pac-12.
 He was named first-team All-Pac-12 as a sophomore before being selected in the second round of the 2017 NBA draft.
-He began his pro career playing two seasons with the Memphis Grizzlies.
+He began his professional career playing two seasons with the Memphis Grizzlies.

 High school career

 Rabb attended Bishop O'Dowd High School, where he won two CIF Northern California Open Division basketball championships and one CIF Open Division State Championship.
 Rabb competed in the summer for the AAU's Oakland Soldiers.

 In four varsity seasons, Rabb amassed over 2,000 points, 1,000 rebounds, and is the winningest player (108–19) in school history.
 Recorded single-game career-highs of 42 points, 26 rebounds, eight assists and 13 blocked shots.

-In his freshman year, he aided the Dragons to a 24–7 record and the 2012 CIF NCS championship game and he averaged 7.0 points, 7.0 rebounds, and 3.0 blocks as a freshman in 2011-12.
+In his freshman year, he aided the Dragons to a 24–7 record and the 2012 CIF NCS championship game and he averaged 7.0 points, 7.0 rebounds, and 3.0 blocks as a freshman in 2011–12.
 He participated in the October 2012 USA Developmental National Team mini-camp, held in Colorado Springs, Colo.

 He scored 25 points and hauled in 10 rebounds in the 2013 California Interscholastic Federation (CIF) North Coast Section (NCS) Division III championship game in leading the Dragons to the title, which marked the team's second-straight CIF NCS Division III title, also went undefeated in the WACC for the regular season league crown.
-He averaged 25.0 points, 13.0 rebounds, and 8.0 blocks as a sophomore in 2012-13.
-He was named to the 2013-14 USA Basketball Men’s Developmental National Team on March 27, 2013.
+He averaged 25.0 points, 13.0 rebounds, and 8.0 blocks as a sophomore in 2012–13.
+He was named to the 2013-14 USA Basketball Men's Developmental National Team on March 27, 2013.

 As a senior, Rabb averaged 24.5 points, 16.3 rebounds, and 4.5 blocks.
 He led the Dragons to the CIF open division state title.
 In the championship game, held at Cal's stadium, Rabb scored 19 points, grabbed 21 rebounds, blocked 2 shots, and scored the go ahead free throw with 0.8 seconds left to give his team the win.